Drumber/Kitsune/fastlane/README.md

 [bundle exec] fastlane android process_screenshots
 ```

-Add a device frame to the screenshots and copy them to the media folder
+Add a device frame to the screenshots and copy them to the phoneScreenshots and media folders

 ----